TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Mollie Brooks's presentation [glmmTMB package for R](https://github.com/admb-project/June2016-Developers-Workshop/blob/master/presentations/glmmTMB.pdf)

 <a name="breakoutgroups"/>
-Breakout Groups Topics
+Breakout Group Topics
 ======================

-Breakout group topics were developed at the workshop.
-They were self-organized using a [document](https://docs.google.com/document/d/1b0jWcGYNh-jCcJdgx7m8DehWu44AS4jhNbi-205yTiY/edit) initiated by Mollie Brooks.
+Breakout group topics were proposed.
+They were self-organized using a [document](https://docs.google.com/document/d/1b0jWcGYNh-jCcJdgx7m8DehWu44AS4jhNbi-205yTiY/edit) initiated by Mollie.

 Below is a list of topics proposed for the breakout groups:

-_Topics with links were discussed (details below).
+_Topics with links were discussed (details in next section).
 Those without links could be addressed in the future._

 * [ADMB-IDE 11.5](#groupadmbide)
 * cppad_mixed